 If XO-3B is indeed a brown dwarf, the title of most massive planet likely passes to another planet residing in the Hercules constellation.
 HAT-P-2, which was discovered through the transit method, weighs as much as eight Jupiters.

-For more information about exoplanets, planet hunting and other related topics, please check out the links on the next page.
+For more information about exoplanets, planet hunting and other related topics, please check out the links below.